About

 After a couple of years, they seemed to understand that the program was simply not going to be anything at all, and they checked out.

 They weren't upset.
 They weren't demanding answers or wondering why I had nothing to share from school anymore.
 They just knew there was nothing to ask about.
-Jared wasn't pursuing a passion, he was taking a silly elective to round out an academic schedule.
+Jared wasn't pursuing a passion anymore, he was just taking a silly elective to round out an academic schedule.
 They moved on.

-As a teenager, I probably preferred this.
-I was at an age where I wanted to be left alone and not interrogated about anything, least of all the embarrassment of the drama program.
-Now I look back on it with sadness.
+As a teenager, I didn't blame them.
+I was at an age when I preferred to be left alone and not interrogated about anything, least of all the embarrassment of my drama program.
+Now I look back on the whole thing with sadness.

-Ditto for my grandparents.
-Growing up, my grandparents were my cheerleaders.
-My grandma in particular was deeply interested in all of my hobbies and activities.
-She offered to pay for lessons or materials for me without my saying anything, she asked about everything I was involved in, and when I slacked off, she noticed.
+The entire situation was also true for my grandparents.
+Growing up, they were my cheerleaders.
+My grandma in particular was so deeply interested in all of my hobbies and activities that she offered to pay for lessons or materials for me without my bringing it up.
+She asked about everything I was involved in, and when I slacked off, she noticed.

 The rest of my family followed suit.
 They asked about academics, AP classes, friends, or dating, but never the magnet program for which I went to the school.

 Of course, a skeptical reader might think that maybe I was the problem.
 My sister was and is an art prodigy, so of course her career would draw attention.
 Maybe I was just bad at theater, or average, or otherwise so uninterested or aloof that they knew better than to ask about it.
-To that I say... well, they wouldn't have known that, because there was never an occasion where I was in any sort of complete work — only showcases or other “joke” performances.
+To that I say... well, they wouldn't have known that, because there was never an occasion for them to find that out!
+I never had an example of a complete work by which to be judged — only showcases or other “joke” performances.